google/highwayhash/README.md

 ## Applications

-Expected applications include DOS-proof hash tables and random generators.
+Expected applications include DoS-proof hash tables and random generators.

 SipHash is immune to hash flooding because multi-collisions are infeasible to compute.
 This makes it suitable for hash tables storing user-controlled data.